clementranc/nstarwrap/README.md

 - Priors on parameters can be added efforlessly, without any need for a new compilation.
 - The fitting process can be parallelized and run on many CPUs.
 - The back-and-forth of parameters between DAOPHOT and Python does not involve any file thanks to the shared python library I created, which speeds up the code.
 - The possibility of continuing an MCMC run you wish to be longer without any need to start again from the beginning.
+Even if the MCMC run has been interrupted.

 The physical models include: